Cathie Reid

-Cathie Reid is an Australian businesswoman who was inducted into the Australian Businesswomen's Hall of Fame in 2015 and included in the Australian Financial Review's Top 100 Women of Influence.
+Cathie Reid AM is an Australian businesswoman who was inducted into the Australian Businesswomen's Hall of Fame in 2015 and included in the Australian Financial Review Top 100 Women of Influence.
+In June 2019, Reid was honoured with a Member of the Order of Australia (AM) for her significant service to healthcare delivery and philanthropy.

 A pharmacist by profession, Reid is the co-founder of Australia's Epic Group, including Epic Pharmacy; the Icon Group and the Epic Good Foundation.
+Reid and her husband, Stuart Giles, formed their family office Arc31 in June 2020 to manage their investments in a variety of portfolio companies and funds.
+In March 2022, Reid and Giles sold their shares in Icon Group.

-Reid serves on the board of the Brisbane Lions AFL Club, ASX-listed Cre8tek Ltd (as Director and Chair) and the UK-based Assured Digital Group.
+Reid serves on the board of the Brisbane Lions AFL Club, ASX-listed AUCloud (as Chair).

+Reid is one of Virgin Galactic’s future astronauts.

 Early life and education

-Raised in Morwell in the Latrobe Valley region of Gippsland, Victoria, Reid completed a Bachelor of Pharmacy at Monash University's Victorian College of Pharmacy in 1991.
+Reid was raised in Morwell, a country town in the Latrobe Valley region of Gippsland, Victoria.
+She completed a Bachelor of Pharmacy at Monash University's Victorian College of Pharmacy in 1991.

 Career

 In February 1998, Reid became the foundation pharmacy proprietor of the newly formed Active Care Pharmacy Group, providing pharmacy services to residential aged care homes.
 By the end of 1998, Reid and her husband, Stuart Giles, owned four pharmacies.
 Active Care ultimately became Australia's first multi-state pharmacy group, with pharmacies in Sydney, Brisbane, Melbourne and the Sunshine Coast.

 In 2002, Active Care Pharmacy Hospital and Oncology merged with the APHS Group and Reid joined APHS General Management.
 By 2007, Reid took over responsibility for APHS's Aged Care Pharmacy Division and, by June 2010, Reid and Giles had bought out the APHS Group's remaining partners and assumed outright ownership of the corporation.

 In January 2012, the APHS Group acquired a majority shareholding in Haematology and Oncology Clinics of Australia, creating Icon Cancer Care.
 The APHS Pharmacy Group was rebranded in 2014 as the Epic Pharmacy Group.
 Quadrant Private Equity acquired a majority stake in Icon Cancer Care in May 2014, launching an expansion program that included acquisition of Radiation Oncology Queensland, Slade Pharmacy and Epic Pharmacy to form Icon Consolidated Holdings Ltd (The Icon Group).

 In October 2010, Reid launched a new manufacturing business, APHS Packaging offered automated packaging of patient medication into separate doses by date and time of day.
 The packaging system dovetailed with a Dutch developed product known as the Medido Monitored Compliance device which alerts patients when their medication is due to be taken and advises their carer if it is missed.

 By 2012, APHS Packaging was producing 1.5 million sachets weekly for 17,000 consumers and 220 pharmacies nationally, and was acquired by multinational healthcare provider, the Symbion Group.
 The company received the National MedicineWise Award for Excellence in Labelling and Packaging and Reid was honoured with the National Commonwealth Bank Business Owner Award at the 2011 Telstra Business Women's Awards.
 APHS Packaging was rebranded as DoseAid in 2015.